dschulmeist/ada-template-website/datastory.md

   Plotly.newPlot('null-chart', data, layout);
 </script>

-Our dataset contains a significant number of missing values, especially in the Box Office Revenue column.
-This poses challenges for standard data-cleaning methods, such as removing rows with null values or imputing them with the mean, as these approaches could result in considerable data loss.
+Our dataset contains numerous missing values, particularly in the Box Office Revenue column.
+This creates challenges for standard data-cleaning methods, such as removing rows with null values or imputing them with the mean, as these approaches could lead to significant data loss.
+However, since Box Office Revenue is a component of Total Movie Revenue—which has fewer missing values—we can prioritize using both Box Office Revenue and Total Revenue for analysis.

-That said, it's important to recognize that Box Office Revenue represents only one component of the total revenue, and the Revenue column has far fewer missing values.
-This allows us to analyze the relationship between box office revenue and total revenue to extract meaningful insights.

 For other columns with missing data—such as Producers, Production Company, Writers, and Director—we've decided not to prioritize them in our analysis.
-Additional details on this decision can be found in the analysis proposal section.
+Additional details on this decision can be found below.

 To deal with the rest of the nulls, we employed two strategies: